DaisyEverard/daisyeverard-bootstrap-portfolio/README.md

  3. Images not loading in live version

- capitalisation of images and image folder not consistent.
+ Capitalisation of images and image folder not consistent.
   After changing file names GitHub repo didn't change them so had to remove, push, restore, and push again to reflect changes.

  ## Acknowledgements